cloudfoundry/summit-training-classes/basics/slides/README.md

 You may need to explain what the 12 Factor manifesto is.

 For a non-operator audience, the "where to get OS CF" slide is of minimal important.
 If you've got operators, they'll be keen to expand on this a little.

+## 2. Interacting with Cloud Foundry

+In addition to enumerating the ways that students can interact with Cloud Foundry, establish a mental model of orgs and spaces before they start pushing apps.

+### Key Takeaways

+* The **CLI is universal** and will work on any certified Cloud Foundry.
+* **Web UIs are mostly proprietary**, and therefore the course does not teach them.
+* Apps live in spaces, and **you can't have two apps with the same name in the space space**.

+### Notes

+Orgs and spaces are usually just logical divisions; however with Isolation Segments, orgs can be tied to particular subsets of underlying infrastructure.

+Orgs can separate tenants - if the students are using a public CF like PWS, then they will each have their own org in one big Cloud Foundry.
+In large enterprises, an org might map to a business unit or a 'big A' application (set of apps).

+Spaces are often used like environments, eg "dev", "staging", "UAT".

+Quotas are primarily an operator concern, and often at most a curiosity for developers.